Dossier · LR-001/Threat Intel Field ReportSep 2024 — May 2026IsThisQRSafe Intel Cell

 207

-High-confidence catches
+High-confidence sightings

 3+ VirusTotal engines